Device Connection

 TCP/IP | OpenTCPIPDaisyChain(ipaddress, ipport=50000) |

-In the following example, three controllers are being connected:
+In the following example, three controllers are connected:

 - C-863 controller as the master device, address 3